swapnilk30/java-developer-notes/SpringMVC.md

 ### MVC Design Pattern.
     MVC design pattern - way of organize the code in our application

+- **Model**: Represents the data and business logic of the application.
+It encapsulates the application's data and behavior, providing services to access and manipulate this data.

+- **View**: Represents the presentation layer of the application.
+It is responsible for rendering the user interface and presenting data to the user in a format that is easy to understand and interact with.

+- **Controller**: Acts as an intermediary between the model and the view.
+It handles user requests, processes input, and updates the model accordingly.
+It also selects the appropriate view to display the response to the user.

 # Spring MVC Interview Questions

 ### What is the front controller class of Spring MVC?